 San Diego Zoo Safari Park is located in a secluded inland valley near Escondido, California.
 Lions, tigers, giraffes, rhinos, hippos, and gazelles roam freely with each other in something in a natural environment.
 Visitors board a Safari Trolley (included with admission) and take a two-and-a-half-mile tram tour around the park.
 For a really up-close look at the animals, a flatbed truck safari is offered at an extra cost.

 Safari West African Wildlife Tours guests can take a three-hour tour led by an experienced guide.
 You climb aboard a Safari truck and head out onto the bumpy roads of the preserve.
 All animals are fenced off, feeding is not permitted, but photography is encouraged.
 After your jeep tour, you continue on foot to the lower compound.
 Here you walk through the aviary, which houses an international bird collection.
 Guests can stay overnight at the wildlife preserve in an authentic safari tent.
 Santa Rosa California.

-Vision Quest Ranch and Safari may well be the closest that most of us ever gets to a true African safari.
-That said, it’s a whole lot easier to access then Africa, and it won’t cost you an arm and a leg getting there!
+Vision Quest Ranch and Safari may well be the closest that most of us ever get to a true African safari.
+That said, it’s a whole lot easier to access than Africa, and it won’t cost you an arm and a leg getting there!
 Located in Salinas, a part of Monterey County, Vision Quest is also home to the Monterey Zoo.